 The inter-connectedness to the Level-3 Architecture shows the thought for planning the intricate details of the system.
 The numerous connecting relationships aim to avoid ambiguities and shed light on all of the supporting features of the system.
 Now, a computer aided design (CAD) model and prototype could easily be generated for testing and evaluation.

 The modified level-2 architecture generated assumed results.
 The 75.3% result represents an improvement compared to other studies’ architecture evaluations which hovered around 65%-73% at its highest.
 The improvement comes from the revisions to the level-2 architecture.
 The system gained significant refinement at level-2 allowing for more detailed input into the aggregation equation.
-Still, the aggregation result was lower than the level-3 architecture’s results because at level-2 the system will just not contain as much detail as level-3 and the correlations capable of being inputted aren’t as defined.It is the responsibility of the author to obtain any required government or company reviews for their papers in advance of publication.
-Start early to determine if the reviews are required; this process can take several weeks.
+Still, the aggregation result was lower than the level-3 architecture’s results because at level-2 the system will just not contain as much detail as level-3 and the correlations capable of being inputted aren’t as defined.